-If you spot a hole in the fabric and poke your finger through the hole, that will be the last time you see that finger.
+If you spot a hole in the fabric and poke your finger through the hole, you risk losing that finger.
 However, placing your palm flat on the fabric to feel the vibration is acceptable.

-Leaking panels can be remedied with as combination of Saran wrap and Silicone sealant.
+Leaking panels can be remedied with a combination of Saran wrap and Silicone sealant.
 First clean the metal surfaces.
 Then place a film of Saran wrap on the barrel of the machine, over the opening.
 Squeeze a bead of Silicone around the outer edge of the steel panel.
 Then bolt the panel in place, against the Saran wrap.
 When the Silicone is dry, the panel can be removed and the Saran wrap film can be discarded.
-The Silicon will form an excellent seal.
+The Silicon will have formed an excellent seal on the panel.